Annual Grants Program

 - Programs must provide certificates of commercial general liability insurance and worker’s compensation insurance with their grant application.

-- Applicants must provide their Data Universal Numbering System (DUNS) number or a statement affirming that they will provide their DUNS number prior to receiving their grant award.
-No grantee will receive an award without their DUNS number.
-Click here if you do not have a DUNS number.
+- Applicants must register for a Unique Entity Identifier (UEI) prior to applying for the grant and include it on the application.
+No grantee will receive an award without a UEI number.
+Click here if you do not have a UEI number.

 - Proposed projects should be carefully designed with strategies for preventing or reducing the occurrence of child abuse or neglect based within the strength-based protective factors framework and using, whenever possible, evidence-based curriculum and evaluation tools. (https://www.cssp.org/reform/strengtheningfamilies/about)